navy machinery repairman - mr rate

 MR3 Chelsea Martinez fabricates a Teflon bushing in the sheet metal shop aboard the USS John C. Stennis (CVN 74).
 (Source: U.S. Navy / MC3 Tyndall)

-Both schools are 18 weeks long in duration and sailors, through group instruction and practical application or introduced to technical documentation and basic mechanical theory.
+Together, these courses are 18 weeks long in duration, and sailors, through group instruction and practical application, are introduced to technical documentation and basic mechanical theory.

 During their training, they are familiarized with shop tools, equipment, machines, and methods that they will utilize in their rating.